KieranBest/Final-Year-Project/Documentation.md

 - September - January
 - January - March
-- March - May
+- March - April

 Milestones will be divided into 2 weekly sprints and tasks will be assigned weights.
 Sprints will be based on the weights to determine how many tasks are to be completed each sprint.

-Each Milestone will show logical steps in its production process whilst also giving clear deadlines for each sprint.
+Each milestone will show logical steps in its production process whilst also giving clear deadlines for each sprint.
 It will be created using JavaScript, HTML5, CSS, Express and MongoDB.

+#### Hardware and Software Stack

+This application requires the user to possess a MIDI keyboard and the ability to plug into a computer or laptop device.
+The device will need to have a web browser that supports MIDI input such as Chrome, Edge, Firefox and Opera (caniuse, 2023).
+This is to enable the application to receive MIDI input from the keyboard and translate this into usable data which the application will need to function.
+The keyboard used to create this project is a 'M-Audio Keystation Mini 32 MK3' that only has 32 keys, therefore the protoype product will only support this.
+The application will have to be modified in order to work correctly with anything larger or smaller than 32 keys.

+### Implementation

-#### User Stories
+#### Milestone 1

-- As a user the application must demonstrate which key I am pressing and what note that is to begin with.
-- As a user the application must allow me to clearly follow which note I need to press and when.
+##### Milestone 1 - Objectives

+To start creating this application, I had my initial proposal, to create a Minimum Viable Product (MVP) that will teach users how to play piano and read sheet music.
+This MVP would allow me to attain feedback on usability ideas in order to proceed in the development.
+So the objectives for milestone 1 were as follows:

+- Create a graphical keyboard and show when notes have been pressed
+- Create a visual staff and show when notes have been pressed
+- Produce sound when notes are pressed
+- Make notes move across the staff to depict when they need to be pressed
-- As a user the application must clearly define if I’ve pressed the correct key or not.
+- Create a score system to track if the user presses the note correctly or not
-- As a user the application must be a plug in and play application, and not require me to install multiple drivers to run.
-- As a user the application must develop my understanding by progressing to a harder difficulty.
-- As a user the application must be visually appealing.
-- As a user the application must adjust its difficulty based on my current ability.
-- As a user the application must produce a visual representation expressing my learning progression.
-- As a user I want to be able to choose a difficulty setting that affects the speed.

-- As a teacher the application must be able to produce a visual output that enables me to see how long each student has used the application as well as compare that against the students average hit percentage in a ascending or descending order.

-#### Objectives

-> Every Milestone Objective will have a number next to it displaying its difficulty as a weight.

-##### Milestone 1 Objective

-Create a Minimum Viable Product (MVP) and be able to produce it to potential users to attain feedback on usability and potential features.
+To break these objectives down and manage my time more effectively, I broke these down into simple steps and assigned weights which will then be considered when managing time throughout the milestone.
+This then allowed me to create a gantt chart to better visualise the progress needed.

 - Display that a key has been pressed on the terminal - 1
 - Display graphical shapes - 1